OAKRIDGE HIGH SCHOOL - CODE OF CONDUCT

 Signing In and Signing Out

-• Report to the Main Office when they return to school from an appointment to sign in and to receive an admit slip.
+• Report to the Main Office when returning to school from an appointment to sign in and to receive an admit slip.
 Failure to sign out of school is considered an unexplained absence.
 Parents/guardians will receive a phone call home for any period their child has missed where a note or call was not received.

 • Meet with an administrator if they are 18 years of age or older and they sign out repeatedly to attend appointments during class time.
 Provide a note of proof for repeated, acceptable absence.